 The amount on which TDS is to be deducted in case of purchase of property from NRI depends on the following two situations –

-1. When the certificate of computation of Capital Gain has been obtained from the Income Tax Officer –
+1. When the certificate of Lower deduction of TDS has been obtained from the Income Tax Officer –

-Following process is to be followed for obtaining a certificate of computation of Capital Gain from the Income Tax Officer –
+Following process is to be followed for obtaining a certificate of Lower deduction of TDS from the Income Tax Officer –

-2. When the certificate of computation of Capital Gain has not been obtained from the Income Tax Officer –
+2. When the certificate of Lower deduction of TDS has not been obtained from the Income Tax Officer –

-As seen above, if the certificate is obtained from the Income Tax Officer, the buyer has to deduct TDS on the Capital Gain amount.
+As seen above, if the certificate of Lower deduction of TDS is obtained from the Income Tax Officer, the buyer has to deduct TDS on the Capital Gain amount.

-However, if the certificate of computation of Capital Gain has not been obtained, then, the buyer is required to deduct TDS on the entire transaction value.
-This obviously would result in a higher deduction of TDS, and hence it is advisable to obtain the certificate of computation of Capital Gain from the Income Tax Officer.
+However, if the certificate of Lower deduction of TDS has not been obtained, then, the buyer is required to deduct TDS on the entire transaction value.
+This obviously would result in a higher deduction of TDS, and hence it is advisable to obtain the certificate of Lower deduction of TDS from the Income Tax Officer.

 The buyer is obligatory to deduct the TDS within earlier of date of payment or date of credit of income.
 Meaning thereby that the buyer is required to deduct TDS also in case of an advance payment.